Thomas Cattoi, Ph.D.

 Dr. Cattoi served as Co-Chair of the Mysticism Group for the American Academy of Religion in 2009-2014, and is one of the founding members of the Buddhist-Christian dialogue interest group for the Catholic Theological Society of America.
-In 2014-16 he served as Convenor for the Systematic Area of the GTU doctoral program.
-He is now co-editor of the journal Buddhist-Christian Studies based at the University of Hawaii.
+In 2018-20 Dr. Cattoi will serve as Chair of the Theology and Ethics Department of the GTU Doctoral Program.
+He also co-edits the journal Buddhist-Christian Studies based at the University of Hawaii.

 Courses Recently Offered